How to Choose the Best POS System for Your Small Business

 Best POS system for retail

-If you own a retail store, you likely need a small business POS system that offers inventory management and can connect to a bar code scanner and receipt printer.
-Square Point of Sale, our point of sale for small business, does all this and more.
+If you own a retail store, you likely need a retail POS system that offers inventory management and can connect to a bar code scanner and receipt printer.
+Our custom retail point of sale for small business, does all this and more.

 We also offer easy-to-use email marketing software with effective templates and sample copy to let your customers know about your sales and special promotions.